HKUDS/LightReasoner/README.md

 <p align="center">
   <img src="./assets/lr_bars.png" width="800" />
   <br>
-  <em>**LightReasoner delivers superior performance with remarkable token-efficiency** - achieving consistent improvements in zero-shot pass@1 accuracy while dramatically reducing computational overhead by 90% in training time, 80% in sampled problems, and 99% in tuned tokens compared to traditional SFT.</em>
+  <em><strong>LightReasoner delivers superior performance with remarkable token efficiency</strong> - achieving consistent improvements in zero-shot pass@1 accuracy while dramatically reducing computational overhead by 90% in total time, 80% in sampled problems, and 99% in tuned tokens compared to traditional SFT.</em>
 </p>

+**💡 Key Insight:**
-**Key Insight**: This efficiency breakthrough demonstrates that strategic token selection, rather than exhaustive training, unlocks the true potential of reasoning enhancement - proving that smarter, not harder, is the path to scalable AI improvement.
+This efficiency breakthrough shows that **strategic token selection**, rather than exhaustive training, unlocks the potential of LLM reasoning enhancement — proving that *smarter, not blindly harder* is the path to scalable AI improvement.

+---

 ## 🎉 News
 - [x] [2025/10/14] New Release🚀: [`LRsamples`](./LRsamples) — **Pre-collected LightReasoner training samples** ready for immediate fine-tuning.
 This dataset enables direct model training without requiring the full sampling pipeline, streamlining reproduction efforts and accelerating downstream research workflows.
 - [x] [2025/10/14] New Release🚀: **LightReasoner Enhanced Models** now available on 🤗 [Hugging Face Hub](https://huggingface.co/collections/bearthecoder/lightreasoner-models-68edbf175755ca5a8c699f9c).
 Ready-to-use models fine-tuned with our efficient reasoning enhancement approach for immediate deployment and experimentation.
 - [x] [2025/10/12] New Release🚀: Core implementation with Qwen2.5-Math and DeepSeek model experiment.

 ---

 ## ⚡ TL;DR

-**✨LightReasoner✨** We're flipping the script on AI training—small language models (SLMs) don't just learn from large language models (LLMs), they can actually teach LLMs better and faster!
+**✨LightReasoner✨** flips the script on AI training — small language models (SLMs) don’t just *learn* from large ones (LLMs); they can actually *teach* them to reason better and faster!

-⚡ **The Challenge: Current Training Inefficiencies** Supervised Fine-Tuning (SFT) faces significant limitations:
+🔥 **The Challenge: Inefficient Training Paradigms**
+Supervised Fine-Tuning (SFT) struggles with three core bottlenecks:

-- 📊 Data intensive: Requires extensive human labels or costly rejection sampling.
+- 📊 **Data-Intensive:** Relies on human-labeled or rejection-sampled datasets.

-- ⚖️ Uniform approach: Trains on all tokens equally when only ~20% are critical.
+- ⚖️ **Uniform Learning:** Trains all tokens equally, even though only a small portion truly matter.

-- 🔗 Ground-truth dependent: Limits scalability to new domains.
+- 🔗 **Ground-Truth Dependency:** Hinders adaptability to new domains and reasoning formats.

+🔍 **Key Insight:**
-**Key insight**: We're allocating 90% of compute to what models already know, while under-investing in the critical 10% that drives breakthroughs.
+We allocate 90% of compute to what models already know, while *under-investing* in the critical 10% that truly drives breakthroughs.

 ---